yuanz03/tp/docs/UserGuide.md

 <box type="info" seamless>

-**Expected output:** Only players with injuries (non-FIT status) will be displayed in the player list panel.
+**Expected behaviour:** Only players with injuries (non-FIT status) will be displayed in the `Viewing Players` panel.
 Their injury details will be visible on their player cards.

 ![list injured message](images/listInjuredResult.png)
 </box>